Biden says he intends to visit southern border on Mexico trip

 President Biden on Wednesday told reporters that he intends to visit the southern border while he’s in Mexico next week.

-The president said that arrangements to visit the border are being worked out but that the visit could take place before going to Mexico City for the North American Leaders’ summit.
+The president said that arrangements to visit the border are being worked out but that the visit could take place before he goes to Mexico City for the North American Leaders’ Summit.
 The summit with Mexican and Canadian leaders is set to start on Jan.
 9.

-The visit would be the first trip to the southern border since Biden took office.
+The visit to the southern border would be Biden’s first since taking office.
 The president has faced criticism for months because he has not visited the border amid the migrant crisis.

 The Supreme Court last month ordered that the Title 42 border policy must remain in place, reversing an order from a federal judge in Washington, D.C., who ruled that the Trump-era border policy must end.